-Whereas: (your oragnization's name) is concerned about the health of our (members): Whereas: People have become more interes sted in eating healthier and becoming more active.
-Whereas: Regular physical activity provides for increased quality of life through improved endurance, strength, flexibility and balance, as well as reduced risk of chronic diseases, injury and perception of stress; Therefore: Effective(today's dat e), it is the policy of (your organization n's name) that activities and events sponsored or supported by this organization will always inc clude opportunities for physical activity by: Building physical activity breaks into meetings (e.g., facilitated activities such as stretch breaks or icebreakers).
-Identifying physical activity opportunities (e.g., provision of map with walking routes and local attractions; identification of recreational and exercise facilities; organization of Providing encouragement from group leadership to engage in physical activity (e.g., community promotion of healthy lifestyles; promoting physical activity for members; group leadership being role models for physical I activity.)
-Signature Title Name of organization Date
+Whereas: (your organization's name) is concerned about the health of our (members): Whereas: People have become mo ore interested in eating healthier and becoming more active.
+Whereas: Regular physical activity y provides for increased quality of life through improved endurance, strength, flexibility and ba alance, as well as reduced risk of chronic diseases, injury and perception of stress; Therefore: Effective(to oday's date), it is the policy of (your organization's name) that activit ies and events sponsored or supported by this organization will always include opportunities for physical activity by: Building physical activity brea ks into meetings (e.g., facilitated activities such as stretch breaks or icebreakers).
+Identifying physical activity on oportunities (e.g., provision of map with walking routes and local attractions; identifica ation of recreational and exercise facilities; organization of walking groups and other groups up activities).
+Providing encouragement from n group leadership to engage in physical activity (e.g., community promotion of heal thy lifestyles; promoting physical activity for members; group leadership being role m odels for physical activity.)
+Signature Title Name of organization Date www.gethealthyclarkcounty.org